How Different is an IM Kit from a BOMP Kit?

 I have been reading about the Kit feature in Elliott.
 It sounds like it was created for companies who did not need the more complicated BOMP but I am wondering if it will work for us?
 Can you use Kit and BOMP?
 Will Kit allow us to get rid of the step requiring us to create a BOMP simply to remove all the items from stock?
 How is inventory affected by using Kit?
 Will the parent item still be a stocked and controlled item?
 It looks like the salesman can easily see if kits are available with the Kit Gross Requirement Report?

-Solution: General speaking, there 2 kit items that can be defined in Elliott.
+Solution: Generally speaking, there 2 kit items that can be defined in Elliott.

 1. Legacy kit item – This uses the manufacturing item concept to define a kit item from the BM module and change the kit item to a non-stock/purchase item.
 No work order is needed.
 The system will deduct components at the time the invoice is posted.